Reverse racism: History

 Concerns that the advancement of African Americans might cause harm to white Americans date back as far as the Reconstruction Era in the context of debates over providing reparations for slavery.
-Claims of reverse racism in the early 21st century tend to rely on individual anecdotes, often based on third- or fourth-hand reports, such as of a white person losing a job to a black person.
+Claims of reverse racism in the early 21st century tend to rely on individual anecdotes, often based on third- or fourth-hand reports, such as of a white person losing a job to a Black person.

 Allegations of reverse racism emerged prominently in the 1970s, building on the racially color-blind view that any preferential treatment linked to membership in a racial group was morally wrong.
+Sociologist Bob Blauner argues that reverse racism had become the primary meaning of racism among whites by the late 1970s, suggesting that conservatives and centrist liberals in the U.S. had effectively "won the battle over the meaning of racism".
 Where past race-conscious policies such as Jim Crow have been used to maintain white supremacy, modern programs such as affirmative action aim to reduce racial inequality.
 Despite affirmative-action programs' successes in doing so, conservative opponents claimed that such programs constituted a form of anti-white racism.
 For example, sociologist Nathan Glazer argued in his 1975 book Affirmative Discrimination that affirmative action was a form of reverse racism violating white people's right to equal protection under the law.
 This view was boosted by the Supreme Court's decision in Regents of the University of California v.
-Bakke (1978), which said that racial quotas for minority students were discriminatory toward white people.
+Bakke (1978), which said that racial quotas for minority students were discriminatory against white people.

+Legal cases concerning so-called "reverse racism" date back as far as the 1970s, for instance Regents of the University of California v.
+Bakke; Gratz v.
+Bollinger; and Grutter v.
+Bollinger (regarding discrimination in higher education admissions) and Ricci v.
+DeStefano (regarding employment discrimination).
+Such cases are rare; out of almost half a million complaints filed with the Equal Employment Opportunity Commission (EEOC) between 1987 and 1994, four percent were about reverse discrimination.
+Sociologist Eduardo Bonilla-Silva writes that the actual number of reverse discrimination cases filed with the EEOC is quite small, and the vast majority are dismissed as unfounded.
+Between 1990 and 1994, courts in the U.S. rejected all reverse discrimination cases as without merit.

+Since 2020, conservative activists such as Stephen Miller and Edward Blum have challenged diversity, equity, and inclusion (DEI) programs as being discriminatory towards whites.
+Following the 2023 Supreme Court ruling against race-conscious affirmative action in college admissions, US courts have seen an increase in reverse discrimination claims, with some individual plaintiffs being awarded damages against companies such as Starbucks and Novant Health.